nicklockwood/SoundManager/README.txt

 FILE_EXTENSION - the default file extension for sounds when not specified.
 CROSSFADE_DURATION - the crossfade duration between music tracks.
-MUSIC_VOLUME - the volume at which to play music tracks.
-SOUND_VOLUME - the volume at which to play sounds.

 Properties